top of page

 • Indigenous legal orders and decolonization

-At present, given resource constraints, the TMU Law Review prioritizes the publication of original scholarly work, primarily in the form of research-based articles, but including creative works, stories, and narrative-based pieces.
-We also accept case comments on recent developments in the law, and special features that may take different forms are also accepted at the discretion of the Editorial Team.
-Depending on the form and substance of such special features, they may be exceptionally accepted outside of the regular external review process.
+The TMU Law Review prioritizes the publication of original scholarly work, primarily in the form of research-based articles.
+We also accept case comments on recent developments in the law, book reviews, and speeches.
 While submissions from the international community will be accepted, our focus is primarily on content relevant to the Canadian legal community.

 submission expectations

-The TMU Law Review selects submissions on a holistic basis, based on alignment with our mission, scope and the quality of work.
-We seek submissions that reflect:
+The TMU Law Review selects submissions on a holistic basis, based on the quality of work and alignment with our mission and scope.
+We seek submissions that:

 The TMU Law Review does not publish unfinished theses, initial or incomplete drafts, course or seminar papers, or book chapters.